cgwire/kitsu/getting-started-artist/README.md

 ![Shot status](../img/getting-started/shot_status.png)

 It will open a new page where you can communicate about your work.
-Let your teammate know what you are doing and when you are starting!
+Let your teammates know what you are doing and when you are starting!
-For each status change you need to add a comment.
+For each status changed, you need to add a comment.

-For example when you start a **new task** you can say that **you have well understood everything and you are starting it**, or you can **ask all the question you have**, if you miss information for example.
+For example when you start a **new task** you can say that **you have well understood everything and you are starting it**, or you can **ask all the question you have**, if you miss informations for example.

 To change the status, from **todo** to **wip** for example, fill your comment (1), click on the status box and choose the one you want (2) and validate your comment and the new status by clicking on **Post status** (3) .